 To the Materialist, There is No ‘You’ After Death

 Under the materialist paradigm, there is no awareness after death.
 Period.
 This is because under the materialist paradigm, consciousness requires the brain to exist, since awareness is seen as merely a product of brain activity.
 Therefore, materialism firmly closes the door to any study of consciousness after death, pinching us off from a greater understanding of death beyond the physical process of dying.
 So in this limited view, all investigations and evidence for mediumship, visitations from deceased loved ones, near death experiences, and past life memories are void to begin with.
 As postmaterialist scientists, it is our job to open that door.

 The materialist paradigm is a dogma, which is met with many fierce defenders.
 So anyone who studies these phenomena often face severe ridicule from colleagues and peers, which perpetuates the program, and keeps other scientists in the postmaterialist closet.
 Even more damaging is nonscientists who encounter incredible experiences that show perhaps there is consciousness after death, and the scientific community devalues that experience as mere fantasy or wishful thinking.
 It’s tragic really.

 Thankfully, many scientists are publishing about the need for postmaterialist science .
 In a recently published article, Drs.
 Mario Beauregard, Gary Schwartz, and I argue that the field of psychology needs to adopt a postmaterialist perspective if it is to progress.
-We will also be publishing a book this year called Expanding Science: Visions of a Postmaterialist Paradigm, which includes over 20 world renowned postmaterialist scientists, including Drs.
+We published a book this year called Expanding Science: Visions of a Postmaterialist Paradigm, which includes over 20 world renowned postmaterialist scientists, including Drs.
 Rupert Sheldrake, Dean Radin, Larry Dossey, Charles Tart, and Amit Goswami.